duleorlovic/blog/_posts/2016-08-26-background-jobs-and-queues.markdown

 worker: bundle exec sidekiq -C config/sidekiq.yml
 ~~~

+You can run `bundle exec sidekiq -q default -q mailers` but better is in config:
 ~~~
 # config/sidekiq.yml
 :concurrency:  3
+:queues:
+  - default
+  - mailers

+  - my_site_default
+  - my_site_mailers
 ~~~

 Concurrency is a number which are used by sidekiq server to create redis